jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/04_serial/serial_debug_print.md

 To be able to read messages sent by our components we can send it to print.
 If you've done this with an Arduino you probably know the function `Serial.print()`.

+While it can be reassuring to see the results of a print message, mostly you can check the components list to see what kind of messages get sent by your knobs and such.
+Sometimes objects send a float sometimes a bang, consult e.g. [this page at the pd2dsy GitHub](https://github.com/electro-smith/pd2dsy?tab=readme-ov-file#interacting-with-the-daisy-io
+) to see a list.

 {: .highlight}
+> Just like some other Plugdata blocks, like the gui sliders can be handy while you are patching, they do take up some additional program memory, so if your patch is getting too bign you could remove these.
+Sending to Print for example also takes up a bit of space.
+When no longer needed remove these.
+>
-> Sending to Print takes up a bit of additional program memory as well, so don't do this too quickly as you may fill up the print buffer and things can crash.
+>Also don't do this serial printing too quickly as you may fill up the print buffer and things can potentially crash.

 Steps to follow:
 - In Plugdata you connect your component to a print object.